SekenderNaveed1/TOSCheck/README.md

 Because everyone scrolls through “I agree” like it’s a reflex, and companies count on that.
 And honestly, it’s not just tech terms — people don’t read anything.
 Like, ever.
 It’s the same energy as when someone gets “finessed” by a car dealership and brags,
-“Bro, I got a good deal — only $400 a month!” and then you find out it’s for 84 months at 12% interest.
+“DUDEEEE, I got a good deal on a 2016 Audi RS4, only $400 a month!” and then you find out it’s for 84 months at 12% interest.
-Like, dude… you didn’t get a deal, you got a payment plan for a down payment.
+Like, you didn’t get a deal, you got a payment plan for a down payment.
 People just see a small number and stop asking questions.
 That’s kind of the whole point of this project — to make reading stuff less painful before it bites you.

 **Can I contribute?**
 Sure thing.
 Open a pull request, file an issue, or suggest a better name for half the functions.
-If you break something, open an issue and tell me how — I’ll probably thank you for finding it.
+If you break something, open an issue and tell me how, I’ll probably thank you for finding it.

 **Will this ever have a UI?**
 Maybe.